 Finding 7: Vertical coordination among demand-side institutions on diaspora-related matters is weak or nonexistent.
 Three KIs argued that diaspora-related activities are not well communicated or coordinated across different levels of government in BiH, especially when it comes to the relationship between MHRR and cities/municipalities.
-In addition, the assessment team noted that the communication on diaspora-related issues among cities/municipalities was modest as well.
+In addition, the assessment team noted

+"It was actually interesting to have that exchange because the ministries had no clue what the local communities already did in terms of engaging with diaspora." -Diaspora expert/researcher that the communication on diaspora-related issues among cities/municipalities was modest as well.
 Such practice impedes cities/municipalities from replicating examples of good practice and learning from each other.
 Certain progress has been achieved with the Diaspora for Development Project (D4D); however, there is still room for progress.